Business communications have evolved rapidly over the past few decades.

 Companies can reduce phone costs by up to 50% with VoIP

-While the percentage of savings can differ from business to business, VoIP is able to reduce monthly phone costs for a number of reasons.
+While the percentage of savings can differ from business to business, VoIP can reduce monthly phone costs for several reasons.

 Another reason is that all calls are charged with landlines.
 With Nextiva, you’ll get unlimited VoIP calls in the U.S., Canada, and Puerto Rico.
 This makes VoIP a great option for small businesses trying to expand their reach.